konnectors/libs/packages/cozy-konnector-libs/docs/api.md

   name and forced the same way.
   + `concurrency` (number) default: `1` sets the maximum number of concurrent downloads
   + `validateFile` (function) default: do not validate if file is empty or has bad mime type
-  + `validateFileContent` (boolean) default false.
+  + `validateFileContent` (boolean or function) default false.
 Also check the content of the file to recognize the mime type

 **Kind**: Exported function